Championship, League One, League Two fixtures 2019/20: Timing, key dates, how to follow

 As well as keeping an eye on Sky Sports News, make sure you don't miss a thing with our dedicated Transfer Centre blog.
 There's also the return of the Transfer Talk Podcast, the daily UK, regional and European Paper Talk, plus features across skysports.com and the Sky Sports App.

-Take Your Seat for a bumper season - including more live Premier League games than ever before.
+Take Your Seat for a bumper season, with more live Premier League games than ever before and the biggest EFL season yet.
 To upgrade ahead of the new term, click or tap here